CiscoHD/LabRemoCopy/README.md

     * ### File requirements.txt

-        - In this file there is a list of package and source with the version to use in the venv
+        - In this file, there is a list of packages and sources with the version to use in the venv

         - For activate the venv use the command: `source bin/activate` in the directory "laboratorio_remo_remasterizado"